cybrxkhan/RICE-for-CK3/README.md

 Special thanks in particular to:

 - B7E7 for the Amazigh religion/faith and Guanche culture code from BlackEmperor's Africa Plus
-- Bonseny for the amazing VIET and RICE logos.
+- Bonseny for the amazing VIET and RICE logos and the beautiful 3D art assets

 Thanks also to: